 Configure SMTP for outbound emails

 For the system to be able to send emails, set the mail server to use and the host name of your Re:dash server.
-Do this by adding the lines below in the /opt/bitnami/apps/redash/htdocs/.env file.
+Do this by adding the lines below in the /opt/bitnami/redash/.env file inside the Redash installation directory.

 The example shown below uses Gmail for outbound email.
 Remember to update this with equivalent values for your SMTP host or, if using Gmail, replace the USERNAME and PASSWORD placeholders with correct values for your Gmail account.